Instant Pot Sausage Casserole

-We had some leftover after this one meal which was great because we then had a ready made Instant Pot breakfast casserole for breakfast the next morning.
+We had some leftovers after this one meal which was great because we then had a ready-made Instant Pot breakfast casserole for breakfast the next morning.

 The best way to eat this meal is with a nice piece of buttered crusty bread, or two, which serves perfectly to mop up any juices that may be leftover.